surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 DESCRIPTION
     > This cmdlet is only available on the Windows platform.
-The `Get-Hotfix` cmdlet uses the Win32_QuickFixEngineering WMI class to list hotfixes that are installed on the local computer or specified remote computers.
+The `Get-HotFix` cmdlet uses the Win32_QuickFixEngineering WMI class to list hotfixes that are installed on the local computer or specified remote computers.